Our editorial standards

 Evidence-based content

-Clinical, medical, and statistical claims on this website are sourced from peer-reviewed research, government agencies (SAMHSA, NIH, CDC, NIDA), recognized recovery organizations, or licensed clinicians.
+Clinical, medical, and statistical claims on this website come from peer-reviewed research.
+We also cite government agencies like SAMHSA, NIH, CDC, and NIDA.
+Other sources include recognized recovery organizations and licensed clinicians.
 We cite sources wherever practical.
 We do not publish unverified anecdotes as medical fact.

 No medical advice